klaviyo/commercetools-klaviyo/plugin/docs/how-to-deploy-ct-connect.md

 See [https://help.klaviyo.com/hc/en-us/articles/360002165611-Understand-multi-account-user-privileges](https://help.klaviyo.com/hc/en-us/articles/360002165611-Understand-multi-account-user-privileges)
 for more info.

+## Importing data in bulk into Klaviyo

+While this plugin has both a real-time sync and a bulk import component, the bulk import side of it is not supported under Connect at this time due to some technical limitations.
+Bulk imports have to be handled by deploying the plugin somewhere else or just running it locally.

+Running bulk import in a local environment is covered under the [how to run bulk import](./how_to_run_bulk_import.md) documentation.

 ## How does the plugin work with commercetools Connect?

 Under the hood, Connect uses some well-known technologies to host integrations for projects, like GCP CloudRun and